saiccoumar/TicTacToe/README.md

         return random.choice(open_positions)
 ```

 Combined Rules Agent combines the rules of the previous agent as well as a new rule that looks for forks.
 This agent is VERY strong.
 Many of the rules compliment each other; corner agent had an issue where it would never pick the center and lose, but with fork and one-step before the corners and center rules after, that vulnerability is covered.
 The one-step struggled with getting outplayed by forks but the forking logic before covers the vulnerability of that move.
 Combined Rules performed well against every other bot, but struggled against humans.
 Humans can pick up on the rules that the agent was using and exploit them very quickly.
 Tic Tac Toe is a "solved" game so it's possible to make rules to ALWAYS win, but if those rules aren't used then a rules based agent will always be vulnerable to an exploit.
-This is something we can try to tackle with algorithms aren't rule based.
+This is something we can try to tackle with algorithms aren't built on (simple) knowledge based systems.

 ### 6. Monte Carlo Tree Search
 The first algorithm we'll look at is the Monte Carlo Tree Search algorithm.
 You've likely heard of this one before - it's famously used for chess engines and board games across the world and I made this my starting point because of it's reputation.